niravvarma/vidly-node/README.md

 ### Conclusion

 It was an awesome experience learning NodeJS application with the Mosh's tutorial.
-Hats-off to him for making good quality lecturs and upto the point.
+Hats-off to him for making good quality lectures and upto the point.
 His step-by-step guide made learning very easy.
 I recommend Mosh's course for NodeJS to all of you whoever is interested in learning NodeJS.

 ### Further Development

 This project was developed by installing nearly same modules and software as recommended in the course but still there were some deviations.
-I have also added some learnings in the files as commenst so I hope that you don't get irritated.
+I have also added some learnings in the files as comments so I hope that you don't get irritated.

+What's next?
-Next, I am going to install the latest softwares and modules and will try to achieve the same application using the latest installations.
+I am going to install the latest softwares and modules and will try to achieve the same application using the latest installations.